TributeWords

 with the words they deserve.

 Writing a eulogy is one of the hardest things you will ever do.
-Fill in a brief form about the person you loved — we write something personal and true, ready to deliver.
+We ask things like "What did they do for others that they never talked about?" — the kind only you would know.
+Fill in a brief form and we write something personal and true, ready to deliver.

 Child · 5 min · Balanced